Skip to main content

 Acceptance Rate: 93%

 Fort Lewis College was originally an army post before becoming an educational institution for American Indians in 1911.
-Today, the college maintains a large Native American presence: 180 Native American Tribes and Alaska Native villages are represented on campus, and students of color make up over half of the student body.
+Today, the college fosters a strong Native American presence, with 180 Tribes and Alaska Native Villages represented on campus, and students of color comprising more than half of the student body.

-Fort Lewis College does not have Greek Life, however, it does have a variety of other organizations on campus, including its renowned Fort Lewis College Cycling Team.
-The team has won more than 20 national championships—in mountain biking, cyclocross, and road racing—and has been USA Cycling’s top Division 1 team five times.
+Fort Lewis College does not have Greek Life.
+It does, however, have a variety of other organizations on campus, including its renowned Fort Lewis College Cycling Team.
+The team has won 25 national championships—in disciplines including mountain biking, cyclocross, and road racing—and has been USA Cycling’s top Division 1 team four times.

 15. Grinnell College